1. Defined terms & interpretation

 - the pricing of Messages will ultimately be determined in the manner set out in clauses 6.1 and 6.2.

 The Customer agrees that:

 - amounts paid by a Customer to SMSGlobal constitutes a purchase by the Customer of SMSGlobal Credit.
-The SMSGlobal Credit that is purchased will be credited to the Customer’s Primary Account (or, at the direction of the Customer, a related Child Account) at the time of purchase;
+The SMSGlobal Credit that is purchased will be credited to the Customer’s Primary Account (or, at the direction of the Customer, a related Sub Account) at the time of purchase;

 - each time the Customer purchases Messaging Services, the Customer’s Account Balance will be debited by an amount equal to the Fee attributable to those Services (determined in accordance with clause 6.1);

 - each time the Customer purchases any Additional Services (other than the Messaging Services) the Customer’s Account Balance will be debited by an amount equal to the Fee attributable to those Services (determined in accordance with clause 6.2); and

 - such amounts will be debited from the Customer’s Account Balance as soon as practicably possible following the purchase through the SMSGlobal Systems.